Mesitis/luminoth/README.md

 ---

-**(Jan 2020) Luminoth is not maintained anymore**.
-We recommend switching to Facebook's [Detectron2](https://github.com/facebookresearch/detectron2), which implements more modern algorithms supporting additional use cases.
+**(Jan 2020) Luminoth mainline is not maintained anymore**.
+They recommend switching to Facebook's [Detectron2](https://github.com/facebookresearch/detectron2), which implements more modern algorithms supporting additional use cases.
+This fork continues on with various bugfixes.

 ---